-It is recommended that this chart should be made available, in the manner prescribed in 1.3.2, to cover major air routes over oceanic areas and sparsely settled areas used by international civil aviation.
+This chart should be made available, in the manner prescribed in 1.3.2, to cover major air routes over oceanic areas and sparsely settled areas used by international civil aviation.

-Note.- In areas where the Enroute Chart - ICAO is provided there may be no requirement for a plotting chart.
+Note- In areas where the Enroute Chart - ICAO is provided, there may be no requirement for a plotting chart.

-19.3.1 It is recommended that where practicable, the chart for a particular region should cover major air routes and their terminals on a single sheet.

-19.3.2 It is recommended that the scale should be governed by the area to be covered.
+- 19.3.1 The chart for a particular region should cover major air routes and their terminals on a single sheet. - 19.3.2 The scale should be governed by the area to be covered.

-Note.- Normally the scale will range from 1:3 000 000 to 1:7 500 000.
+Note- Normally the scale will range from 1:3 000 000 to 1:7 500 000.

-It is recommended that the sheet should be of a size that can be adapted for use on a navigator's plotting table.
+The sheet should be of a size that can be adapted for use on a navigator's plotting table.

-19.5.1 It is recommended that a conformal projection on which a straight line approximates a great circle should be used.

-19.5.2 Parallels and meridians shall be shown.

-19.5.2.1 It is recommended that the intervals should be arranged to permit accurate plotting to be carried out with a minimum of time and effort.

-19.5.2.2 Graduation marks shall be shown at consistent intervals along an appropriate number of parallels and meridians.
+- 19.5.1 A conformal projection on which a straight line approximates a great circle should be used. - 19.5.2 Parallels and meridians shall be shown. - 19.5.2.1 The intervals should be arranged to permit accurate plotting to be carried out with a minimum of time and effort. - 19.5.2.2 Graduation marks shall be shown at consistent intervals along an appropriate number of parallels and meridians.

 The interval selected shall, regardless of scale, minimize the amount of interpolation required for accurate plotting.

-19.5.2.3 It is recommended that the parallels and meridians should be numbered so that a number appears at least once every 15 cm (6 in) on the face of the chart.

-19.5.2.4 If a navigational grid is shown on charts covering the higher latitudes, it shall comprise lines parallel to the Meridian or anti-Meridian of Greenwich.
+- 19.5.2.3 Parallels and meridians should be numbered so that a number appears at least once every 15 cm (6 in) on the face of the chart. - 19.5.2.4 If a navigational grid is shown on charts covering the higher latitudes, it shall comprise lines parallel to the Meridian or anti-Meridian of Greenwich.